-The Security Branch issues employee badges, after performing security background checks and fingerprinting.
+The Fiscal Service's Asset Protection Division issues employee badges, after performing security background checks and fingerprinting.

 Employees are required to have badges available at all times upon request.

 Terminated employees are required to surrender identification badges and are removed from the Physical Access Control System (PACS) immediately.